Yugen14/Ex02-Outlier/README.md

 # PROGRAM

 ```
-Developed by : Logeshwaran
+Developed by : yugendhar
-Registration Number : 212220040081
+Registration Number : 212220040184
 ```
 ```
 import pandas as ps